Giddy-eg/us_trades_wiki/Home.md

 | Spring | SP           | April, May, March|
 | Summer | S            | July, August, June|
 | Fall   | F            | October, November, September|

-### Seasonal Days

-Each season in the model is represented by a single 24 hour day.
-This results in 96 time slices for each year.
-Representing each season as a full 24 hour day allows us to capture parameters that are sensitive to time of the day, such as solar, wind, and energy loads.

 ### Time Zones